I needed a form on one of my websites where people can submit posts for me to review and add to the site.

 I changed the rows to two because you don’t want the excerpt space to look too large.

-What you’re reading here is part of the long description of this post.
+What you’re reading here is part of the main content (long description) of this post.

 The longer this is, given it’s quality content, the better.